 - I actually like this idea by Kevin and Amanda, if it weren’t for the sweetened condensed milk.
 I know a lot of recipes use it, but I often reduce the amount of sugar in recipes to make them a bit healthier.
 When you start with sweetened condensed milk, you can’t do that.

 - Created by Not Without Salt, this method works for fruit-based flavors, meaning you’re making sorbet, not ice cream.
-This is great if you want sorbet, but not if you want vanilla or chocolate or any ice cream that’s milk or cream based.
+This is great if you want a cold, fruity dessert, but not if you want vanilla or chocolate or any ice cream that’s milk or cream based.

 - If you ever made ice cream in science class, this is probably the method your teacher used.
-You put the ice cream in a bag, within another bag filled with ice and salt.
-You shake the bag for 10 minutes and the ice cream freezes before your very eyes.
+You put the heavy whipping cream and vanilla extract in a bag, within another bag filled with ice and salt.
+You shake the bag for 10 minutes, and the ice cream freezes before your very eyes.

 - The downside to this method though is that it can be very messy if you don’t carefully seal your bags.
 And your ice cream will be in a bag, not in an easy-to-scoop-from container.